JamesCallaghan/gateway-api-multitenancy-test/README.md

               - tenant-c
 ```

+:warning: We can see how a potential risk could occur by looking at this listener.
+Imagine that instead of the `kubernetes.io/metadata.name` label (which is automatically set to the name of the namespace), we used a custom label.
+In this case, a malicious internal actor with the ability to label namespaces would be able to change the set of namespaces supported by the Gateway.
+With some social engineering, users of a legitimate service which uses the shaed gateway could possibly be tricked into sending traffic to a malicious backend.
+We can look at an example of this once we've set up our backend services for all the tenants.

 Create backend services and deployments for Tenants A, B, C and D, noting that we will also create a dedicated Gateway for Tenant A:

 ```bash